New York LLC – How To Start a New York LLC (7-Step Guide)

 While you are in the process of picking a name, it may also be worth seeing if your desired URL is available.
 Even if you do not want to create a website right away, it might be worth buying to ensure you have your desired URL when you do decide to make a website.

-Step 2: Register Official Address in NY and Registered Agent
+Step 2: Register an Official Address in NY and Get a Registered Agent

 The next step is to register the official address for your LLC.
 This is where all your official mail will be sent to.
 The New York Secretary of State serves as all New York LLCs registered agent, unless you decide to designate an additional registered agent, so when filling out your articles of organization, you will have to specify where you would like your official mail and service of process sent to.